Interview with Mari Hult

-What is your opinion about vegan activism. - Most efficient and functional?
+What is your opinion on vegan activism?

 I believe it is most efficient to simply be kind.
 Veganism has been a gradual journey for me, but I understand the people who are shocked by animal and go vegan overnight.
 They get angry, because nobody has told them up until that point.
 I have a great understanding for those who experience that, and want to open other people’s eyes as well.
 I believe everyone who act, sincerely believe that what they do will benefit the animals.
 It is possible to take different paths towards the same goal.
 And I think it is important that we take different paths, in order to spread the message.
 Some people need to be shocked, while some people need to have the same journey as I had.
 However, I believe that PETA in particular, often contribute to the stereotypes and prejudices that people already have, which is the opposite of the wanted effect.

 I also think it’s important to remember that there are different forms of activism.
 Some people make sure to correct false claims in the comment sections, while other people make apps in order to make everyday life as a vegan easier.
 If people can use their best qualities to make a difference, I believe it can go a long way.

 One thing to keep in mind for people going vegan?